cambiatus/grant-framework/applications/cambiatus.md

 Approximate total contribution from start to date: $350K USD

-Previous grants you may have applied for
+Previous grants you may have applied for:

-We got a $1M USD grant from Shuttleworth Foundation, executed from 2018-2021 and that actually served as Cambiatus Seed Funding.
+- We got a $1M USD grant from Shuttleworth Foundation, executed from 2018-2021 and that actually served as Cambiatus Seed Funding.

-We applied for a grant on Pomelo Season 3, being a top 10 project for the season.
-We also applied for grants in other ReFi initiatives, such as Celo and Future Quest.
+- We applied for a grant on Pomelo Season 3, being a top 10 project for the season.
+- We also applied for grants in other ReFi initiatives, such as Celo and Future Quest.